janejuenyang/internal_projects/README.md

 I like running things in linux.
 Docker makes it standardized through configuration files like `.dockerignore`, `docker-compose.yml`, and `Dockerfile`.

-You can delete the docker files along with the .vscode folder containing launch.json and tasks.json if they're not needed
+You can delete the docker files along with the .vscode folder containing launch.json and tasks.json if they're not needed for the project.

 ### VSCode extension